shxrainz/todo-backend/README.md

 npm run dev

 # Limitation
 Using a free postgreSQL database from Heroku.
-Please refresh if unable to get data from database when calling the API.
+Please refresh if unable to get data from database when calling the API